-Reflector Supporting Structural System of the Five-hundred-meter Aperture Spherical Telescope (FAST)
+Reflector Supporting Structural System (FAST)

 Beijing Institute of Architectural Design

 National Astronomical Observatories, Chinese Academy of Sciences

 Pingtang County, People’s Republic of China